-Lugana comes from an area that is on the border between the two provinces of Brescia and Verona and the DOC region stretches along an area south of Lake Garda, the largest lake in Italy.
+Lugana wines come from an area that is on the border between the two provinces of Brescia and Verona and the DOC region stretches along an area south of Lake Garda, the largest lake in Italy.
 The word Lugana may come from the early medieval word “lucus” meaning wood.
 In the past the area was covered by the Selva Lucana, a dense, marshy forest.
 Today the area is characterized by a very particular soil.
 The soil is white clay and limestone and difficult to till.
 This, however, gives the grapes here an extraordinary elegance and tanginess.
 Lugana wine can be described as being fresh with body and a good balance between sweetness and acidity.
 Lugana is made from the Turbiana grape, aka Trebbiano di Lugana, and may be related to Verdicchio.
 There are 5 different styles of Lugana from sparkling to late harvest.
 The wine sells at a good price around $20 a bottle.
 Lugana goes best with white meats or fish.
 Try it with sushi.

 Lake Garda is one of my favorite Italian lakes and in summer 90% of the tourists are German.
 The biggest market for Lugana is Germany.

 Ottella is a 90 hectare estate in Lugana in one of the best vine growing areas of the appellation.
 The Montresor family has been running Ottella for four generations.
 The winery was founded in 1905.